2020 XFL season: Partnerships

-The XFL ran test games with community colleges in Mississippi, Your Call Football (YCF), and The Spring League (TSL) during their spring 2019 seasons, to experiment with rule changes.
-The XFL even had a preliminary discussions with TSL about their league becoming the an "Official 'D-League' of the XFL".
+The XFL ran test games with community colleges in Mississippi, Your Call Football (YCF) and The Spring League (TSL) during their spring 2019 seasons, to experiment with rule changes.
+The XFL even had a preliminary discussions with TSL about their league becoming the "Official 'D-League' of the XFL".

 Gambling

 In February 2020, the XFL announced that DraftKings would be the official daily fantasy sports provider of the league and an "authorized gaming operator".
 McMahon has a minority investment in the company.

 Luck stated he anticipated mobile sports betting to be legal in many states by the 2020 launch date, much like it is in New Jersey, and hoped to integrate legal sports betting as part of the XFL.
 Every state hosting an XFL team, except Florida which has an existing law banning sports betting, has either introduced or passed legislation for the legalization of sports betting.
 "California also has a pending voter referendum that could legalize sports betting."
 In December 2019, Luck stated he was cooperating with the Las Vegas sportsbooks in providing official information for betting purposes.

 The XFL's main broadcast partner has an official partnership with gambling operators, with ESPN partnered with Caesars Entertainment to use its sportsbook information during telecasts (including displaying lines and the over/under directly on the score bug in-game).
+The league also announced that it is partnering with Genius Sports on an integrity program to "protect the league from illegal activity".
+The agreement includes monitoring of all pre-game and live betting markets, including alerts and analysis of odds movements.

 The XFL also has an in-house gaming app service called PlayXFL where fans can win cash prizes for correctly predicting the exact score of select XFL games each week.
 Additionally, fans attending an XFL game can opt-in to play a 4-Question Pick'em contest about the game they are attending for the chance to win prizes, including merchandise and tickets, from the applicable home team.